 Collection of Hand Cut Brass Flowers

-A collection of original brass flowers possibly by artist Kirk Maxsom.
+A collection of original brass flowers possibly by artist Kirk Maxson.
 Seven stems with multiple intricately hand cut brass flowers.

 Kirk Maxon’s work reflects his appreciation for the magic inherent in nature.
 This understanding was fostered by family walks and mushroom foraging with his mother growing up in Oregon.
 Kirk continues to forage for his botanical muses that he then turns into perfectly detailed metal sculptures.
 Living in San Francisco his recent work is influenced by urban plants that often go unnoticed or unappreciated.
 They represent a City of survivors.